 Not long ago, people used to associate the year “2020” with a futuristic era filled with catastrophic development for humanity’s technology as well as our overall maturity and acceptance.
 This year was supposed to be driving steadily on the right path of abolishing racism, protecting human rights, and doing better.
-Instead, here we are witnessing yet another victim to racism’s cruelty.
-George Floyd lost his life for no other reason than crossing path with badge wielding, law-protected murders while being African American.
+Instead, here we are witnessing yet another victim of racism’s cruelty.
+George Floyd lost his life for no other reason than crossing paths with badge-wielding, law-protected murders while being African American.
 Such incidents aren’t exactly rare in America, thus understanding the psychology of these racist acts, as well as America’s history, might play a role in rooting out the problem.

 Racism as a Psychological Defense Mechanism

 Many psychologists classify racism and acts of xenophobia as a psychological defense mechanism triggered by insecurity and anxiety.
 When feeling insignificance, unease, or inadequacy, people tend to strengthen their sense of worth via group identity.
 Thus, the mentality of “us” virus “them” arises.
 However, racism only truly starts to manifest when one group withdraws empathy toward the other.
 Hence, acts of concern and compassion get to be only limited to their “own”.
 That’s why people with narcissistic and paranoid personality traits are usually racists.

 Therefore, racism is a symptom of psychological ill-health.
 Moreover, being racist is a clear sign of a lack of psychological integration, a lack of self-esteem, and overall inner security.

 Studies have proved that white people often either deny or cloak their privilege.
 They underestimate all the advantages that they have in wealth and employment compared to any other ethical group.
 Moreover, schools and workplaces often embrace this “color-blind” ideology.
 Thus, reducing sensitivity concerning racism and the unique needs of minorities.